google-marketing-solutions/ads-monitor/docs/ecosystem/prometheus.md

-# How to configure Prometheus
+# Prometheus

-Create `prometheus.yml` file and add it in the same folder as `docker-compose.yml`
+`gaarf_exporter` exports data in the format that can be easily scraped by Prometheus.

+## Configuring

+Create `prometheus.yml` file.

 ```
 global: